BIDS/repro-case-studies/case-studies/dushizima.md

 An important step of the data processing is keeping track of the *outputs*.
 The forth column lists four main outputs of the system: technical reports, scientific papers, documentation about the software tool and educational material about the science problem and algorithm developments.
 Although the diagram omits output of partial results, they are very common and useful  throughout the design of the analytic software tools.

-The fifth column shows the main *consumers* of the outputs.
-In the context of this case study, it indicates the main hubs of information distribution about the project.
+The fifth column shows the main ways in which *consumers* of the outputs will have access to the research discoveries.
+In the context of this case study, it indicates the main hubs of information distribution for the project.

 ##### Pain points